colehart/npm-practice/README.md

-# npm-practice
+# sorting-algorithms
-Practicing making a npm module
+Practicing making a npm module for sorting algorithms.